An In-Depth Look at Leash Walking Equipment

 Front Clip Harnesses

 Front clip harnesses are currently all the rage.
-The Easy Walk Harness made by Premier is one of the most well-known brands.
+The Easy Walk Harness made by Premier and the Wonder Walker are a couple of the most well-known brands.
 The front clip harness is designed to deter pulling by redirecting the dog’s forward momentum to the side or backwards.
 Because the point of tension is on the dog’s chest rather than the back, the dog’s forward movement is restricted when the leash becomes taut.

-- They generally work great for small dogs.
+- They generally work okay for small dogs.

 - They don’t put any pressure on the neck area.